shaunography/docker-openvpn-network-lock/README.md

     -o com.docker.network.bridge.name="vpnBridge" \
     vpn
 ```
+the default binding ip is 172.30.30.1 not 0.0.0.0, this allows the same ports to be used across multiple docker networks without clashes and will not expose the port the the wider LAN.

 ## add openvpn client configuration
 add your openvpn.conf file into `./openvpn/<provider>/client.conf` for example `./openvpn/airvpn/client.conf` (conf file must be name client.conf). if you are using username and password authentication create a txt file (userpass.txt) in the same directory (username line 1 password line 2).